 Find out more by contacting an integrated children’s centre near you.

 If a child is not up to date with their immunisations and there is an occurrence of a vaccine preventable disease at the service, parents or care givers will be asked to keep their child away from the service for a period of time which is known as an exclusion period.

-Visit the early childhood vaccine procedure page for more information.
+Visit the early childhood services immunisation requirements page for more information.

 For information see the page on health and wellbeing.

 If your child has additional needs and/or disability they may be eligible for extra support at preschool.
 Contact your local preschool to discuss if your child is eligible for the statewide Preschool Support program.
 For more information see disability support at preschool.

 Parents are encouraged to participate in all aspects of the preschool.
 Speak to your preschool leader about how families can become involved.

 Visit volunteering in schools, preschools and children's centres for more information.